Turnberry – The Ailsa Course.

 History of the Ailsa Course, Turnberry

-The history of the coastline in the Turnberry area goes back a lot further than the game of golf, no matter how early one claims it started.
+The history of the coastline in the Turnberry area goes back a lot farther than the game of golf, no matter how early one claims it started.
 Legend and actually some pretty decent factual material, has it that the great Scottish King Robert the Bruce was born in Turnberry Castle, which now lies in ruin near the present day lighthouse.
-Golf at Turnberry only dates as far back as 1901 when Lord Ailsa not only had the course built ( he didn’t name it after himself -that was done much later), but also the first dedicated golf resort in Scotland.
+Golf at Turnberry only dates as far back as 1901 when Lord Ailsa not only had the course built (he didn’t name it after himself – that was done much later), but also the first dedicated golf resort in Scotland.
 The massive Station Hotel was built with the idea of tourists arriving by train to stay and play.
 We saw something very similar in Northern Ireland where golfers would take the train from Belfast or Dublin to Newcastle and stay at the impressive Slieve Donard hotel and play Royal County Down.

 Turnberry’s recognition as a great golf destination was stalled during both WWI and WWII when the grounds were commandeered by the R.A.F. and used as an air base.
 During the WWII occupation much of the course was literally flattened and covered in concrete.
 Fortunately, the fame of the course led to its restoration to its current layout.